Glumboi/GlumSak/README.md

      - Due to the new meta loading, performance may decreased by a small amount, higher ram usage is expected
      - No source code or portable version available for this build!
      - Version 1.3.0.0 got skipped, save manager will remain a somewhat preview feature though
+   #  1.3.3.0:
+     - Added image compression to the game buttons, this drastically reduces the ram usage and improves the main forms rendering
+     - Added mediafire support for shader downloads
+     - Minor performance improvements here and there
+     - Reduced image button flicker when scrolling with the mouse wheel

 # I recommend to not install GlumSak in a directory that needs admin rights to acces it, it can cause multiple errors!